A beautiful landscaped park to one side of the Hofburg palace complex. Go when the roses are in bloom (you can thank me later).

 (The Volksgarten in the late 19th century.
 Image courtesy of the Rijksmuseum)

 The area found use as a place for a gentle stroll or a concert visit.
-Various members of the Strauss dynasty performed in the park, for example, and they premiered new music there.
+Various members of the Strauss dynasty performed in the park, for example, and premiered new music there.

 Johann Strauss I even named a piece after the location.
 The park’s music lovers greeted his Volksgarten Quadrille (Op.
 157) at a soiree with what one newspaper of the time described as “tumultuous applause”.

-What’s inside the park?
+So what’s inside the park?

 Are you thinking of roses?